A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

 - Replace the Power Supply Unit

-1. Disconnect All Components except of Power Supply Unit
+1. Disconnect All Components except Power Supply Unit

-The first course of action is to check if the issue lies with the motherboard or with the connected components.
+The first action is to check if the issue lies with the motherboard or connected components.

-For this, disconnect all components i.e CPU, RAM, Hard Disk or any other connected peripheral devices like keyboards, USB drives etc.
+Disrupt all components, i.e., CPU, RAM, Hard Disk, or any other connected peripheral devices like keyboards, USB drives, etc.

-Plug in the Power Supply cables to the motherboard and turn it on by jumping the power ON pins on the motherboard Front Panel Header.
+Plug the Power Supply cables into the motherboard and turn it on by jumping the power ON pins on the front panel header.

-If the motherboard turns on and shows sign of life by flashing lights or making beep codes then that could indicate that your motherboard is not in fact dead and that the issue could lie with any of the connected components instead.
+If the motherboard turns on and shows signs of life by flashing lights or making beep codes, then that could indicate that your motherboard is not, in fact, dead and that the issue could lie with any of the connected components instead.